Group B: Resulting builds

 Ultimately, there were few restrictions on technology, design or materials permitted.
 For example, fiberglass bodywork was used in the Ford RS200, a car without a common commercially available counterpart, though silhouette race cars using space frame chassis were still common even when consumer car equivalents were mass produced, for example in the case of the Peugeot 205 T16 or Lancia Delta S4.
 The rules provided for manufacturers who wanted to compete in rallying with mid-engine and RWD or 4WD, but their RWD production models had been gradually replaced by FWD counterparts.
 By reducing the homologation minimum from 400 in Group 4 to 200, FISA enabled manufacturers to design specialized RWD or 4WD homologation specials without the financial commitment of producing their production counterparts in such large numbers.

 When the Group N, A, and B rules were decided upon, weight and engine displacement restrictions were thought the only way to control speed.
-This meant that there were no restrictions on boost, resulting in power output increasing from the winning cars' 250 hp in 1981 to there being at least two cars producing in excess of 500 by 1986, the final year of Group B in rally.
-Turbocharged engines were not yet common in road-going cars and had only been introduced in the early 1960s, but in the early and mid-1980s, engineers learnt how to extract extraordinary amounts of power from turbocharging.
+This meant that there were no restrictions on boost, resulting in power output increasing from the winning cars' 250 hp in 1981 to there being at least two cars producing in excess of 500 hp by 1986, the final year of Group B in rally.
+Turbocharged engines were not yet common in road-going cars and had only been introduced in the early 1960s, but in the early and mid-1980s, engineers learned how to extract extraordinary amounts of power from turbocharging.
 Some Group B manufacturers went further; Peugeot, for example, installed a Formula One-derived antilag system to their engine, although the technology was new and not very effective, and Lancia twincharged their Delta S4.
 Nowadays, the power output of turbo engines is limited via intake restrictors, and in the Groups Rally hierarchy, each class has an explicit weight/power ratio limit.